sosog/resume/README.md

 ### **SUMMARY**

-I'm a Web Developer from the marketing and creative industry.
-Skilled in HTML5, CSS3(SCSS, BEM, Tailwind), JS, TS, Vue ⅔., Nuxt, React Native, PHP, Laravel, and WordPress.
-Prefer working on Front-end technologies.
-Focused on clean and clear code.
-I'm a pedant and perfectionist in coding and doing my job perfectly.
-I'm not sitting in one pose, trying to always be in touch with modern technologies and learn new things every day to write a better, faster, and easier to understand program code.

-Mostly I am working with Vue, but i also have experience with react native, maybe someday I will back to developing mobile apps, but for now this is not my agenda.
+I'm a front-end developer specializing in TypeScript, Vue.js, and Nuxt.
+I also have experience with React Native and PHP .
+I'm passionate about writing clean, maintainable code and take pride in delivering exceptional quality in my work.
+I maintain a growth mindset, staying current with modern technologies and continuously learning to write more eﬃcient, readable, and performant code.

 ### **EXPERIENCE**